CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

             @external
             def set_minimum_weight(new_minimum_weight: uint256):
                 """
-                @notice Update the minimum weight that the the vault will ask for.
+                @notice Update the minimum weight that the vault will ask for.

                 @dev This function can be used to prevent the rewards requested from being manipulated (i.e. MEV twa snapshots to obtain lower APR for the vault).
 Setting